 The applicant is generally required to lodge security with the court in the form of a bank guarantee or cash.

 14. Are any other interim remedies commonly available and obtained?
-If yes, please give brief details.

 It is possible to apply for interim orders concerning discovery of documents, interrogatories and further and better particulars.

 FINAL REMEDIES